yzyii/luashitacast/README.md

           use /lock to unlock again.
 ```

-## Default Commands (BLM):
+## Additional Commands for BLM:
 ```
 [Regular Toggles]
-/yellow - equips gear to lower HP on pre-cast.
+/yellow - equips gear to lower HP before finishing casts to trigger Sorcerer's Ring.
 This is on by default.
 /mb     - equips gear that gives bonuses to magic burst damage when casting nukes
 ```